5/8/2025

 Michael Morton

-Hey, good evening.
+Good evening.
 Thank you for the question.
-To the extent you can talk about it, I know it's just announced, but I wanted to hear your thoughts on the ability to invest behind Free Now, and then maybe how you're thinking about the business mix between taxis and rideshare for Free Now going forward versus where that mix shift stands today.
-And then just quickly, David, as pricing increases subside, I'd love to hear about any changes you're seeing in consumer behavior that might lead them to spend more per month, just because there's less sticker shock, right?
-If you open, you look at your morning commute, you go, wow, that's too much, but then you start opening it, it's not going up as much, and they actually end up using it more than they would have in their prior budget.
-So if you're maybe seeing more shopping engagement at this point, maybe they haven't transitioned into actual conversion yet, but anything there would be very helpful.
+To the extent you can talk about it, I know it's just announced, but I wanted to hear your thoughts on the ability to invest behind free now and then maybe how you're thinking about the business mix between taxis and rideshare for free now going forward versus where that mix just stands today.
+And then just quickly, David, as pricing increases subside, I'd love to hear about any changes you're seeing in consumer behavior that might lead them to spend more per month just because there's less sticker shop, right?
+If you open, you look at your morning commute, you go, wow, that's too much.
+But then you start opening it, it's not going up as much, and they actually end up using it more than they would have in their prior budget.
+So if you're maybe seeing more shopping engagement at this point, maybe it hasn't transitioned into actual conversion yet, but anything there would be very helpful.
 Thank you.

 speaker

-Super perceptive questions, Michael.
-So why did I do this?
-Maybe I'll talk just super briefly about kind of how we see Free Now and sort of that mixed question you talked about.
-Maybe I can pass it to Erin to talk about investing behind it to the extent we can say anything, which the answer won't be much.
-She's smiling at me right now, which is fair.
-And then I'll come back to talk about that communication and what we're seeing there.
-So briefly with Free Now, maybe a thing to remember is that it's, so it is a taxi-first marketplace.
-And actually I want to talk about this for a second because I think people's intuition can be a little bit sort of over-weighted by maybe what you see in the New York City when you think taxis, for example.
+super perceptive questions michael so why don't i do this maybe i'll talk just super briefly about kind of how we see free now and sort of that mixed question you talk about maybe i can pass it to aaron to talk about investing behind it to the extent we can say anything which the others won't be much she's smiling at me right now which is fair um and then i'll come back to talk to about that communication and and um and what we're seeing there so briefly with with free now And maybe a thing to remember is that it's so it is a taxi first marketplace.
+And actually, I want to talk about this for a second, because I think people's intuition can be a little bit sort of overweighted by maybe what you see in the New York City when you think taxis, for example.
 So in Europe, just to be super clear, the taxi tends to be a sort of a premium product in most parts of Europe.
-And you might think of the London Black Tab.
+You might think of the London Black Cab.
 You might think of taking a Mercedes from the airport in Frankfurt.
 The drivers oftentimes are long-term drivers.
 Some of you might know, I lived in Barcelona for many years.
-Many of the taxi drivers I had had been doing it for years and years.
-And so it's a very sort of stable, a very important part of the landscape there.
-And an enormous part of the ride-hailing industry in Europe, ride-hailing, not a broadly, including taxis and personal vehicles and everything else on the street, raise your hand, all the things, it's roughly, I think a 40 billion euro market, but roughly half of that is still offline.
+Many of the taxi drivers I had have been doing it for years and years.
+It's a very stable, very important part of the landscape there.
+An enormous part of the ride-hailing industry in Europe, ride-hailing data broadly, including taxis and personal vehicles and everything else on the street, raise your hand, all the things, it's roughly, I think, a 40 billion euro market.
+But roughly half of that is still offline.
 And it's quite traditional.
-It's people pick up the phone and calling a taxi and literally it's a second secret personal experience here.
-This is exactly what I did when I lived in Europe, as much as I like the tech, there's their habits that are sort of hard to break.
-But part of that, and the reason for that sort of stasis is there just hasn't been a lot of innovation on the sort of taxi side, in particular, in part because there's so many different individual fleet operators that don't really have the scale or the capital to expand what they're doing.
-So Free Now brings that.
+You know, it really is.
+It's people picking up the phone and calling a taxi.
+And literally, it's a second secret personal experience here.
+This is exactly what I did when I lived in Europe.
+As much as I like the tech, you know, there's their habits that are sort of hard to break.
+But part of that and the reason for that sort of stasis is there just hasn't been a lot of innovation on the sort of taxi side, in particular, in part because there's so many different individual fleet operators that don't really have the scale or the capital to expand what they're doing.
+So free now brings that.
 And it's why they've been so successful.
-It's why they really are the dominant player in that space.
-And we continue to believe that that's gonna be the interesting point, because it's sort of a higher, when you ask people, maybe ask a friend in Paris at some point, how they feel about rideshare versus taxis.
-And often they'll talk about how rideshare feels a little bit like a sort of a less than experience, versus taxis feels like a more than experience.
-And we really wanna lean into that.
-Now, country by country, things differ.
-There's some countries where personal vehicle kind of rideshare as we think of it in the United States is not legal.
-There's somewhere, anyway, so country by country, and Free Now is in nine countries, each country has slightly different dynamics, but I wouldn't expect the overall approach really to change very much.
-They've got a very good model.
-And we can bring a lot to that model, a lot.
-There's a lot we know about the way pricing works and market dynamics and so forth, because of our scale and our history we've got.
-And vice versa, they'll bring a lot of fleet management expertise to us, because of course, every one of these taxi operations typically needs another fleet manager to work with.
-The last thing I'll say there, as I kind of alluded to earlier, is I think to the extent that there's work to do and investments and stuff, and I'm not gonna speak much about this, but there may be some infill opportunities within the markets we're already working in.
-I think maybe I can turn it over to Erin at this
+It's why, you know, they really are the dominant player in that space.
+And we continue to believe that that's going to be the interesting point.
+As I say, it's sort of a higher, when you ask people, maybe ask a friend in Paris at some point, how they feel about rideshare versus taxis.
+And often they'll talk about how rideshare feels a little bit like a sort of a less than experience versus taxis feels like a more than experience.
+And we really want to lean into that.
+Now, Country by country, things differ.
+There are some countries where personal vehicle kind of rideshare, as we think of it in the United States, is not legal.
+There are some where – anyway, so country by country, and I was in nine countries, each country has slightly different dynamics.
+But I wouldn't expect the overall approach really to change very much.
+They've got a very good model, and we can bring a lot to that model, a lot.
+There's a lot we know about the way pricing works and market dynamics and so forth because of our scale and our history we've got.
+And vice versa, they'll bring a lot of fleet management expertise to us because, of course, every one of these taxi operations typically needs another fleet manager to work with.
+The last thing I'll say there, as I kind of alluded to earlier, is I think to the extent that there's work to do and investments and stuff, and I'm not going to speak much about this, but there may be some infill opportunities within the markets we're already working in.
+I think maybe I can turn it over to Aaron at this point.

 speaker

-point.
-Yeah, so what I'd say, look in Free Now, we found a partner to, we see opportunities to immediately fuel growth, unlock potential for partners, level up the experience for drivers and riders, so we're excited about it.
-It obviously doubles our addressable market overall.
-So the strategic purpose of this acquisition is fully aligned with the strategy that we outlined at Investor Day.
-Very specifically, we said we would, as part of our capital strategy, responsible investment and attractive growth and margin expansion opportunities was important to us.
+Yeah.
+So, um, you know what I'd say, look in free.
+Now we found a partner, you know, to, uh, we see opportunities to immediately fuel growth, uh, unlock potential for partners, you know, level the experience for drivers and riders alike.
+So we're excited about it.
+It obviously doubles our addressable market, um, overall.
+So the strategic purpose of this acquisition is, is fully aligned with the strategy that we outlined at investor day.
+You know, very specifically, we said, We would, as part of our capital strategy, you know, responsible investment and attractive growth and margin expansion opportunities was important to us.
 This fits that bill.
 The first step, however, is to close the deal.
-So we expect that to happen sometime in the second half of the year, and then we'll start some foundational integration, and we'll continue to evaluate opportunities for growth over time, so that's what I would add there.
-Maybe I'll start with the second part of the question, which is around affordability, and what I would say, Michael, is affordability is not something that's new to Lyft.
-If you look at our overall product portfolio, this is something that we've emphasized in terms of a mode for every mood, so to speak, for a period of time, and so you think about things like wait and save, obviously, which has been a great feature overall for the company, and that's certainly not a monolith if you think about the ridership, right?
-Wait and save riders use the mode about a third of the time.
+So we expect that to happen sometime in the second half of the year.
+And then, you know, we'll start some foundational integration and we'll continue to evaluate opportunities for growth over time.
+So that's what I would add there.
+Maybe I'll start with the second part of the question, which is around affordability.
+And what I would say, Michael, is affordability is not something that's new to Lyft.
+If you look at our overall product portfolio, this is something that we've emphasized in terms of a mode for every mood, so to speak, for a period of time.
+And so you think about things like wait and save, obviously, which has been a great feature overall for the company.
+And that's certainly not a monolith if you think about the ridership, right?
+Wait and save riders, you know, use the mode about a third of the time.
 They tend to take about 2X the rides.
-So again, affordability is not new, and I think that the breadth of our portfolio and even the growth that we highlighted in some of our prepared remarks at the higher end of our portfolio is a strength, and that's where you're seeing more than 16% rides growth in the quarter, really proud of that.
-David mentioned some of the stats in his opening remarks, so I don't know, David, do you wanna add anything to the affordability question?
+So, you know, again, affordability is not new.
+And I think that the breadth of our portfolio and even the growth that we highlighted in some of our prepared remarks at the higher end of our portfolio is a strength.
+And that's where you're seeing You know more than 16% rise growth in the quarter really proud of that David mentioned some of the stats and it's open opening remarks so I don't know David you want to add anything to the affordability question.

 speaker

-I'll add, and maybe end exactly where Michael was also going.
-I think what's so interesting about this idea of affordability, and you actually, you touched on this, Michael, is people think of it, I think, sort of in a maybe small way as, oh, well, lower prices.
-Well, sure, I mean, obviously, again, you want a great cost position.
-You'll remember we took $330 million out of our cost position a couple of years ago to be able to afford to give great prices and great earnings to drivers and so forth, but at a certain point, that becomes a little bit kind of just baseline, and then you have to start to innovate on top of that, and I do think Price Lock is such a good example, and I'll tell you why.
+i'll add insert.
+And maybe and exactly where you know kind of Michael was also going, I think, so interesting about this idea of affordability in you actually you touched on this Michael is.
+People think of it, I think, sort of in a maybe small way as oh well, you know, lower prices well.
+Sure.
+I mean, obviously, again, you want a great cost position.
+Remember, we took $330 million out of our cost position a couple of years ago to be able to afford to give great prices and great earnings to drivers and so forth.
+But at a certain point, that becomes a little bit kind of just baseline.
+And then you have to start to innovate on top of that.
+And I do think price lock is such a good example, and I'll tell you why.
 So commute is now our largest use case.
-It was our largest use case, and remember, 10 years ago, commute was 0% of 0% of 0% rides here.
-I mean, it didn't exist, right?
-Now, it's a third of our rides roughly, so we're talking about an enormous part of people's daily lives, and then you think, well, why isn't everybody doing it?
-Remember, 150 billion rides a year, of which some gigantic number of commute rides and a fraction of a fraction of a fraction are still on rideshare, and so much of it is all the irritating things that rideshare sort of introduced over the years or didn't quite get right, like surge pricing being the single biggest one.
+It was our largest use case.
+And what that, and remember 10 years ago, commute was 0% of 0% of 0% ride share.
+I mean, it didn't exist right now.
+It's a third of our, of our riser.
+So we're talking about an enormous part of people's daily lives.
+And then you think, well, why isn't everybody doing it?
+Remember 150 billion rides a year of which some gigantic number of commuter rides in it as a, in a fraction of a fraction of a fraction are still on ride share.
+And so much of it is all the irritating things that rides are sort of introduced over the years or didn't quite get right.
+Like search pricing being the single biggest one.
 So annoying, right?
 You're doing the same thing every day.
 Why should you pay something different every day?
 No one wants that.
 That's irritating.
-On the other hand, gosh, is it great to sit in the backseat and be able to text or start your work or make a phone call or whatever, say goodbye to your spouse after you left because you didn't get a chance to say goodbye.
-Well, whatever it is you want to do.
-So it's a great service, but you got to take away some of the party stuff.
-PriceLock does that, and I can tell you that we're the PriceLock membership.
-We introduced it a couple quarters ago.
-It's now up 21% compared to Q4, and very interestingly, the retention rate is super high.
+On the other hand, gosh, is it great to sit in the backseat and be able to text or start your work or make a phone call or, you know, whatever, say goodbye to your spouse, you know, after you left because you didn't get a chance to say goodbye or whatever it is you want to do.
+So it's a great service, but you got to take away some of the credit stuff.
+PriceLock does that.
+And I can tell you that we're, the PriceLock membership, we introduced it a couple of quarters ago.
+It's now up 21% compared to Q4.
+And again, and very interestingly, the retention rate is super high.
 It's greater than 70%.
 I think we've said 70 in the past.
-It's up to about 75% right now, which means that once people sign on, they do it again, and that's a form of affordability, right?
+It's up to about 75% right now, which means that once people sign on, they do it again.
+And that's a form of affordability, right?
 It's a sort of a normalization.
-It's kind of like, okay, the price is not gonna bounce around.
+It's kind of like, okay, the price is not going to bounce around.
 I kind of understand what it is.
 Maybe it's a little higher than I want it to be.
-I don't know, whatever, but at least I can understand what it is every day, and I begin to understand the value.
-And little by little by little by little becomes part of more and more people's lives.
-So that's very much the way we think about these things, and we like when we see a product like this have such a product market fit, because it shows that we've discovered something pretty important.
+I don't know, whatever, but at least I can understand what it is every day.
+And I begin to understand the value and little by little by little by little becomes part of more and more people's lives.
+So, That's very much the way we think about these things, and we like when we see a product like this have such a product market fit because it shows that we've discovered something pretty important.

 speaker

 Thank you.
-The next question comes from the line of Nikhil Divnani, Bernstein.
+Your next question comes from the line of Nikhil Divnani of Bernstein.
 Please go ahead.

 speaker